Last Updated on March 26, 2022 by Andrew Culture

 Garmin claims that a fully charged Virb battery will last up to three hours when filming at 1080p.
 But the low temperatures of the test ride reduced the battery life to just over an hour.
 An hour was nearly long enough to capture the whole of the test ride, but longer battery life would be appreciated.
 That being said, the Virb lasted longer than some of the riders on this stag do!

 There are a few oddities that let down the Garmin Virb Elite a little bit, but none are major enough to stop be recommending this great little action camera.
 For example, the screen on the Virb is quite difficult to see in natural daylight, even on an overcast day.
 But how often do you really need to look at the screen?
 I set up the recording options in the comfort of my home and could see the screen perfectly.
 When being used for recording there’s a bit green light that turns red when the camera is recording.
 That’s really all I need.

-For the price the Garmin Virb Elite is a great purchase.
-The price is more than buying a GoPro clone, but far less than buying the newest Virb model.
+For the price, the Garmin Virb Elite is a great purchase.
+The price is more than buying a GoPro clone but far less than buying the newest Virb model.
 I was pleased with the image quality and ease of use.
 Considering how little I paid for this cam I’m very pleased with my purchase.
-If I had of paid the full, original price I don’t think I would be quite as thrilled with the Garmin Virb Elite.
+If I had paid the full, original price I don’t think I would be quite as thrilled with the Garmin Virb Elite.